TaitoUnited/taito-cli/examples/README.md

 1. Create a Google Cloud account.

-2. Create a Sentry account.
+2. Create a billing account on Google Cloud.

 3. Install taito-cli.

-## Create a taito zone
+## Create a taito zone in Google Cloud

-1. Configure `taito_zone` and `gcloud_organization` settings in the `zone-gcloud/taito-config.sh` file.
+1. Configure `taito_zone` and `gcloud_org_id` in the `zone-gcloud/taito-config.sh` file.
+(TODO configure all places that say...)

+2. Authenticate by running `taito --auth` in the `zone-gcloud` directory.

-2. Create a zone by running `taito zone apply` in the zone directory.
+3. Create taito zone by running `taito zone apply` in the `zone-gcloud` directory.

-3. TODO set as default zone
+4. TODO change postgres user password afterwards or provide it with google_sql_user? tfstate contains some generated passwords and certificates that should be protected anyway! --> TODO: Add note that no need to commit if you don't want to manage state with terraform.

+TODO: LoadBalancer IP:
+- check google load balancer IP and set DNS record: *.mydomain.com
+- make IP permanent: VPC Network -> External IP Addresses -> Ephemeral>Static

+TODO: CI/CD cannot pull taito-cli image from another zone -> use docker hub in all examples
+TODO: Check TODOs of 'zone apply' command implementations.

+The newly created zone includes:

+* Kubernetes cluster for applications
+* Postgres cluster for data
+* Storage for serving static resources
+* Container registry and builder for CI/CD
+* Stackdriver for logging and monitoring
+* Google Functions and pubsub for events/notifications

-## Create a project and deploy it to taito-zone
+## Create a project and deploy it to the taito zone

 1. Create a new project by running `taito template create: server-template` and follow instructions.

 2. Run `taito project apply` in the project directory.
+TODO sentry

 3. Create dev and prod environments for the project by running `taito env apply:dev` and `taito env apply:prod` in the project directory.
 This will TODO: